-Configure the SDDC settings.
-You can configure the maximum number of active SDDC proxies for the system and for a user.
+Configure the dedicated vCenter Server settings.
+You can configure the maximum number of active proxies for the system and for a user.
 You can configure the timeout value in seconds for testing a connection to an SDDC proxied host.
-You can allow the attached vCenter Server instances to be both tenant-scoped and provider-scoped, that is one vCenter Server instance can back both a provider VDC and an SDDC.
+You can allow the attached vCenter Server instances to be both tenant-scoped and provider-scoped, that is one vCenter Server instance can back both a provider VDC and a dedicated vCenter Server instance.
 You can allow proxying over insecure HTTP in addition to HTTPS.